edgio-docs/edgio-docs/guides/applications/v7/develop/rest_api/metrics_rest_api_usage.md

 }
 ```

-By default, this endpoint groups data into daily intervals.
+By default, this operation uses the broadest available time granularity.
+The above report's date range is for multiple days.
+As a result, report data (`data_rows`) was grouped into daily intervals.
 Use the `time_granularity` parameter to select another granularity level.

+**Sample request (hourly intervals):**

 The following sample request groups data into hourly intervals.